sac001/sac001.github.io/README.md

-Regarding hosting WKD on GitHub I strongly suggest to read my thread 'WKD for GitHub pages', which I started a while ago on the GnuPG Mailing List, to see why WKD does not work with GnuPG, but with sequoia-pgp, Mailvelope, FlowCrypt and Thunderbird etc.
+Regarding hosting WKD on GitHub I strongly suggest to read my thread 'WKD for GitHub pages', which I started a while ago on the GnuPG Mailing List, to see why WKD does not work with GnuPG and github.io pages, but with sequoia-pgp, Mailvelope, FlowCrypt and the latest Thunderbird etc.

 https://lists.gnupg.org/pipermail/gnupg-users/2021-January/thread.html